MarcoMuellner/domaindrivenjs/docs/guide/advanced/extending-components.md

-# Extending Domainify Components
+# Extending DomainDrivenJS Components

-Domainify provides a solid foundation for implementing Domain-Driven Design in JavaScript, but real-world applications often require customization.
-This guide explains how to extend Domainify's core components to address specific domain requirements.
+DomainDrivenJS provides a solid foundation for implementing Domain-Driven Design in JavaScript, but real-world applications often require customization.
+This guide explains how to extend DomainDrivenJS's core components to address specific domain requirements.

 ## Why Extend Components?

-Extending Domainify components allows you to:
+Extending DomainDrivenJS components allows you to:

 - Add custom behavior to domain objects across your application
 - Implement cross-cutting concerns like logging or validation